Public Forum Free Speech

 Reasons for this Policy

 As an institution of higher education, the University respects and fully supports the rights granted to individuals under the First Amendment to the United States Constitution regarding free speech.
-The University has adopted free speech policies with respect to its students, faculty, and staff, but not for third parties, who are not sponsored by the University or a recognized student organization, but want to use the Campus for free speech purposes.
+The University has adopted free speech policies with respect to its students, faculty, and staff, but not for third parties, who are not sponsored by the University and/or a recognized student organization, but want to use the Campus for free speech purposes.

 As a public entity, partially funded by NYS tax dollars, the University will provide a designated public forum to third parties outside of the Campus Community for their exercise of free speech rights.
 To comply with existing law, the University recognizes that it will be dedicating its scarce resources to the third parties, including staff time for the management of the designated public forum, the cost associated/loss of revenue with the use of space itself, and possibly utilizing University Police and other administrative offices' staff, to provide for the public safety of participants.